Lessons from Weinstein’s Trial in Times of Coronavirus

 Less than two months ago, on February 24, film mogul Harvey Weinstein was convicted to 23 years in prison on sexual assault charges.
 Today, as the lives of millions are disrupted by the COVID-19 pandemic (and the American producer himself tested positive), it feels closer to two years.

 Hundreds of pictures and sketches were shared of what will be remembered as one of the most mediatized trials in modern history.
 But, especially these days, it is the portraits of Weinstein’s main accusers one cannot stop to look at.
-They walked into Manhattan’s court as united group, and united they left on the last day.
+They walked into Manhattan’s court as a united group, and united they left on the last day.
 Two of them, Lauren Young and Jessica Mannmovingly held hands.
 There were cheers, hugs, and strong and resilient female bodies standing by one another – the sufficient and necessary condition for any feminist revolution.

 Lauren Young (L) and Jessica Mann walk out of the courthouse after Harvey Weinstein was sentenced to 23 years in prison.
 Photo: Roy Rochlin, AFP